• Skip to Content

 3. Satisfactory completion of the Dental Admission Test (DAT) is required.
 The test is given at testing centers throughout the U.S. and in Canada.
 DAT registration is available on the American Dental Association (ADA) website.
 DAT scores must be submitted by November 1st of the year preceding the date of matriculation.
 Scores are valid up to three years after the test date.

 4. Applicants must complete shadowing experiences in clinical dental settings, including private offices, community health clinics, and service missions.
 While there is no specific minimum shadowing hour requirement, successful candidates usually observe at least 100 hours in various dental environments.
-Due to limitations previously caused by the COVID-19 pandemic, limited virtual shadowing experiences will be accepted and considered on a case-by-case basis.

 5. The Dental Admission Committee evaluates all AADSAS applications and invites selected applicants to submit a secondary (WVU Graduate) application.
 West Virginia resident applicants are usually offered an interview, although the admissions committee may elect not to interview unrealistic applicants.
 Selected non-resident applicants are invited to interview depending on their qualifications.